apache/causeway-site/content/components/objectstores/jdo/datanucleus-and-eclipse.md

 To the detail...

-## <a name="screencast"></a>Screencast

-How to import an Apache Isis maven-based application into Eclipse and configure to use with the JDO Objectstore

-<iframe width="420" height="315" src="http://www.youtube.com/embed/RgcYfjQ8yJA" frameborder="0" allowfullscreen></iframe>

-> NB: when configuring DataNucleus for the *dom* project, make sure you are in the 'Java perspective', not the 'Java EE perspective'.

 ## Configuring a domain project with the DataNucleus enhancer

 > note:
 > Make sure you are in the 'Java' Perspective, not the 'Java EE' Perspective.

+### <a name="screencast"></a>Screencast

+The following screencast shows how import an Apache Isis maven-based application into Eclipse and configure to use with the JDO Objectstore

+<iframe width="420" height="315" src="http://www.youtube.com/embed/RgcYfjQ8yJA" frameborder="0" allowfullscreen></iframe>

+### Step-by-step

 In Eclipse, for the *domain object model* project, first add DataNucleus support: